-Have you had the experience of setting a goal (like get more clients, stay ahead of my paperwork or taxes, reach out to members of my network, or write a weekly blog) and then doing NOTHING about it?
+Have you had the experience of setting a goal (like: get more clients, stay ahead of my paperwork or taxes, reach out to members of my network, or write a weekly blog) and then done NOTHING about it?

 I’m not talking about setting a goal that you actually have no intention of pursuing (Hello, “10 pushups!”).

 No, I’m talking about a goal you care about, would love to accomplish, and in fact, fully intend to accomplish.